I’ve got a Macbook Air with awesome battery life 😁

 12V 3A output buck/boost switch mode power converter

-(Testing this on an osciliscope, it gives out a steady 12.3V across an input voltage range of 10 to 14V.
+(Testing this on an oscilloscope, it gives out a steady 12.3V across an input voltage range of 10 to 14V.
 12.3V is within +-3% of 12V and will be fine.
-Power on under load can be a problem though, it oscillates badly.
+Turning the power on under load can be a problem though, it oscillates badly.
 Adding a 1000uF 35V Elect across its input terminals fixes that).

 DIXIETREE 5.5mm x 2.1mm DC Socket Wire Lead to 5.0mm x 3.3mm with Centre Pin Connector